Welcome to Year 5

 Independent Learning Tasks

 Choose three of the following exciting activities to complete at home this half term.
-Projects are due in on the Monday of the final week of the term.
+Projects are due in on the Monday of the final week of the half term.

 Read all about our latest curriculum projects below: